starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 10. Run the RSI Launcher, log in, and click install to finish installing the game

 #### Lutris
-1. Launch the LUG Helper and select the installation method `Install Star Citizen with Lutris`
+1. Set the default wine runner to GE-Proton in Lutris global preferences
-2. Allow the Preflight Check to fix any issues it finds before proceeding!
+2. Launch the LUG Helper and select the installation method `Install Star Citizen with Lutris`
-3. Select an install location on a linux-formatted SSD where you have space for the entire game, approximately 110GB (we do not recommend an HDD or NTFS)
+3. Allow the Preflight Check to fix any issues it finds before proceeding!
 4. Run the RSI Launcher, log in, and click install to finish installing the game

 #### Bottles